Click here for important information regarding fire closures, fire restrictions and target shooting restrictions for BLM California.

 California Rangeland Management and Grazing

 BLM California administers approximately 665 active grazing allotments utilized by 553 grazing permittees/lessees (these numbers change annually).
-These allotments encompass about 6.7 million of the 15.2 million acres of public lands in California and 1.6 million acres in Nevada.
+These allotments encompass about 6.1 million acres of public land.
 Typically the BLM authorizes around 472,000 animal unit months (the amount of forage that a cow and her calf or five sheep use per month or about 600 pounds of dry forage by weight).
 Of the grazing fees collected, between 25 and 50 percent of those fees are returned to the BLM for use in constructing and maintaining projects such as fences, wells, cattle guards, seedings, and spring developments.

 Grazing in California is managed using Standards and Guidelines for Grazing Administration as outlined in the 43 Code of Federal Regulations (CFR) Subpart 4180.
 The Northern California and Central California Districts Standards and Guidelines have been approved by the Department of the Interior.
 Approval of California Desert District Standards and Guidelines are pending, they are using the Fallback Standards and Guidelines outlined in Subpart 4180 of the Federal Regulations.